Rossimac/golf-scoreboard/README.md

 Based on https://github.com/loisaidasam/the-masters-api

 # Usage
 Run using `docker-compose up` from a Terminal.
-Then configure Nginx Proxy Manager to bind the WebAPI docker container to a DNS record.
+Then configure [Nginx Proxy Manager](https://github.com/NginxProxyManager) to bind the Web API docker container to a DNS record.
 Note: I am not sharing my UI, but it is a static website that I include in my docker compose and is therefore accessible by Nginx Proxy Manager.

 ![Proxy Host Configuration for your UI](https://user-images.githubusercontent.com/5255084/162196260-47fe4eb2-5e56-45f7-ac35-252b8f0f2cef.png)